pedrocosta/pinwebsite/lipu/monsuta-insa.md

 ---

-[^1]: the monster within - in my heart lives a monster - this monster makes me feel depressed - my head tells me to feel good - the monster growls - he wants to eat my brain to get stronger - my head growls - it also wants to eat and wants to kill the monster - I threat the monster - I devour him - he is not so strong - he could not eat my happiness - I only hear him fadedly - but he still lives on me - my wish is never to feed him
+[^1]: the monster within - in my heart lives a monster - this monster makes me feel depressed - my head tells me to feel good - the monster growls - he wants to eat my brain to get stronger - my head growls - it also wants to eat and wants to kill the monster - I scare the monster - I devour him - he is not so strong - he could not eat my happiness - I only hear him fadedly - but he still lives on me - my wish is never to feed him

 [^2]: the monster within - in my heart lives a monster - this monster makes me feel depressed - my head tells me to feel good - the monster growls - he wants to eat my brain to get stronger - my head growls - it also wants to eat and wants to kill the monster - I am afraid of the monster - I feed him - he is so strong - he is eating my happiness - I can't hear my laughs - I only ear the monster - why do I feed him?